ChitsMW/ChitsMW/README.md

 ### Hi there 👋
 I'm a new Software Developer and very excited to be on this journey!
-🔭 I’m currently working on a breasfeeding tracking app to help make my life a little easier 🌱 I learned algorithm and programming basics with Tech Elevator where I graduated in February 2024 👯 I’m looking to collaborate on any projects that will allow me to contribute to a team and  help me grow as a developer 🤔 I’m looking for help with improving my coding skills
+🔭 I’m currently working on a couple full stack apps to help make my life a little easier 🌱 I learned algorithm and programming basics with Tech Elevator where I graduated in February 2024 👯 I’m looking to collaborate on any projects that will allow me to contribute to a team and  help me grow as a developer 🤔 I’m looking for help with improving my coding skills